 - A committee member

-- One copy of the dissertation, including the abstract
+- Dissertation Copy: Include one copy of the complete dissertation, along with the abstract.

 Evaluation